 global

-) that we observe must be exact conformal copies of the
+) must therefore be exact conformal equivalents of the microscopic resonant

 local